damhiya/Coq-tips/README.md

 Coq has no special syntax for updating record.
 So you have to enumerate every fields of the record even if you're updating just a single field.
 Lens (which is prevalent in Haskell projects) is a useful tool in such case.
-You can also generate lenses automatically by using packages like [coq-lens](https://github.com/bedrocksystems/coq-lens).
+You can automatically generate lenses by using packages like [coq-lens](https://github.com/bedrocksystems/coq-lens).

 ### `:>`
 The meaning of `:>` when it is used in a record definition is completely different from the meaning when it is used in a class definition.